ganeshpandey16/Leetcode_Extension/README.md

 ---

-**Enjoy building your DSA intuition with the power of Gemini and a beautiful Chrome extension!**
+**Enjoy building your DSA intuition with the power of Gemini and a powerful Chrome extension!**